terrymun/lotus-japonicus-gifu-genome-ril-mapping/readme.md

 * [Python 2.7.13](https://www.python.org/downloads/release/python-2713/)
 * [NumPy](https://numpy.org/)

+If you want to perform data visualization as the final step, you will need to have R installed and the following packages installed, too:

+* ggplot2
+* gplots
+* reshape2
+* optparse
+* ape
+* RColorBrewer

+R packages can be installed by simply running `install.packages(PACKAGE_NAME)`.

 # How to use

+## Pipeline (see the `/lib` directory)

-The bash scripts should be run sequentially, starting from the lowest index, `01`, and up till `08`.
+The pipeline consists of bash scripts, located in the `/lib` directory, that should be run sequentially, starting from the lowest index, `01`, and up till `08`.
 The scripts have been intentionally split into several files to allow catching of errors or fine-tuning of parameters in between step, instead of combining them into a large file.
 It is, of course, possible to automate the entire process, but this is not part of the scope of this repository.

 ## Manual configuration required